What Is the Difference Between an LLC and a DBA?

 Can my DBA become an LLC?

 If you currently have a sole proprietorship with a DBA, you can convert it into an LLC.
-Visit our DBA to LLC guide to start converting your business.
+Visit our sole proprietorship to LLC guide to start converting your business.